Martinxmaina/free-genai-bootcamp-2025/sentence-constructor/MistralAI/prompt.md

-Student input: All of you are leaving for Tokyo.
+Student input: All of you are leaving for Japan